-- Start to plan at least 6 months before your event takes place
+- Start planning at least six months before your event takes place.

-- Use event workers with Smart Serve training
+- Hire event workers with Smart Serve training.

 - Organize training for your event workers.
-Outline their roles at the event to ensure the MAP is followed.
+Outline their roles at the event to make sure they follow the Municipal Alcohol Policy.

-- Arrange for food to be served at your event
+- Plan for food to be served at your event.

-- Buy alcohol approved under your Special Occasion Permit (SOP) from the LCBO or Beer Store, or hire a caterer with a catering endorsement
+- Buy alcohol approved under your Special Occasion Permit from the LCBO or Beer Store, or hire a caterer with a catering endorsement.

-- Have copies of your SOP, event worker Smart Serve cards, rental permit and insurance certificate at the event
+- Have copies of your Special Occasion Permit, event worker Smart Serve cards, rental permit and insurance certificate at the event.

-The Event Organizer is responsible for following the law and conditions of the Municipal Alcohol Policy.
-These steps can help protect you and your guests.
+The event organizer is responsible for following the law and conditions of the Municipal Alcohol Policy.
+These steps can help protect everyone.